 Even now, as Vivienne sat in a silver-white long dress with black and lavender highlights, Kaede could tell that it was the same size as what she had worn back at the palace.
 Surprisingly, Vivienne’s dress left the shoulders bare despite the winter season, though she at least wore a rabbit-fur cloak to cover it.
 The intricate, beautiful details on her outfit were also music-themed, including a large, embroidered clef on her skirt and piano key patterns over her chest, which left no doubts that the girl was a bard.

 The reason for their slight height difference also revealed itself in Vivienne’s high-heeled boots.
-They were of the 15cm variety, which amazed Kaede as Vivienne had managed to run in them.
+It amazed Kaede as Vivienne had managed to run in them.

 But seriously!
-Pascal had turned me into a COPY of her!
+Pascal made me into a COPY of her!

-She honestly wasn’t sure how to feel about it as she stared at her almost-doppelganger.
+She honestly wasn’t sure how to feel about it as she stared at her almost-doppelganger get snuggled by the Princess.

 Though I guess looks could be deceiving, the Samaran girl tried to console herself.